Schot was first used as a surname by the descendents of the Boernician

 Early Notables of the Schot family (pre 1700)

-Notable amongst the family name during their early history was Walter Scott of Buccleuch (1565-1611), a Scottish nobleman and famous border reiver, known as the "Bold Buccleuch"; Mary Scott, 3rd Countess of Buccleuch and Countess of Tarras (1647-1661) Scottish peeress who married at the age of 11; Walter Scott, 1st Earl...
-Another 65 words (5 lines of text) are included under the topic Early Schot Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family name during their early history was Walter Scott of Buccleuch (1565-1611), a Scottish nobleman and famous border reiver, known as the "Bold Buccleuch"; Mary Scott, 3rd Countess of Buccleuch and Countess of Tarras (1647-1661) Scottish peeress who married at the age of 11; Walter Scott, 1st Earl of Tarras (1644-1693), a Scottish nobleman who...
+Another 58 words (4 lines of text) are included under the topic Early Schot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Schot family to Ireland